mrstev3n/Transpose/README.md

 ### 1. Transpose > Each one

-Select One (1) or more layers and run the plugin.
+Select one or more layers and run the plugin.
+Each layer will be resized individually.

 !["Layer flip"](assets/banner.gif)